hdorgeval/puppeteer-core-controller/README.md

 - selector: string
 - options: {timeoutInMilliseconds}.
 This option enables the assertion mechanism to wait for the selector to have the focus.
 Defaults to 30000 (30 seconds).

 ---

+### expecThat(selector).hasClass(className,[options])

+- selector: string
+- className: string
+- options: {timeoutInMilliseconds}.
+This option enables the assertion mechanism to wait for the selector to have the specified class.
+Defaults to 30000 (30 seconds).

+---